3D-e-Chem/knime-node-collection/README.md

 # Releasing a new version of a KNIME node

-The updated KNIME node can be included in the 3D-e-Chem nodes feature be creating a (new release)[#new_release], see below.
+The updated KNIME node can be included in the 3D-e-Chem nodes feature be creating a (new release)[#new-release], see below.

 Note!
 The new version of the node must be available in the `https://3d-e-chem.github.io/updates` update site.